kkalpaxis/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is a tree-like platform that allows programers to update the style, content, and structure of a document.
+It defines the logic of a page and how a document can be accessed and changed.

 2. What is an event?

+An event in Javascript is self-explanatory.
+It's something that can happen or occur to a certain element of code.
+An example of an event is 'click'.
+Click means that that object was clicked on in the page.

 3. What is an event listener?

+An event listener pays attention to what events occur and executes actions based on those events.
+In the example above, the event listener would watch for 'click'.
+In the case that something was clicked, then the event listener would execute some line of code.
+An example of an event listener would be changing the background color to blue.

 4. Why would we convert a NodeList into an Array?

+Converting into an Array allows is to access Array features and methods.

 5. What is a component?

+Components are comprised of HTML, CSS, and Javascript.
+Components are useful because we are able to re-apply them and re-use them across programs.

 ### Git Set up